killahbhyte/DumbDiceGen/README.md

 -Built with QT Designer and connected with C++

--Implemented Mersenne Twister algorithm with normal int distribution
+-Implemented Mersenne Twister algorithm with uniform int distribution